 Update, 8/18 - First one down:

-I've also started a pair of socks using the On-Line sock yarn and a technique called Magic Loop:
+I think my son approves: I've also started a pair of socks using the On-Line sock yarn and a technique called Magic Loop:

 Basically Magic Loop is where you use a longer circular needle to knit a smaller garment in the round.
 This site and this video are good tutorials if you want to learn more.